Bariatric Surgery and Metabolism

 What Is Bariatric Surgery?

-How does Bariatric Surgery help To Lose Weight?
+How does Weight Loss Surgery help To Lose Weight?

-There are two main principles and three approaches upon which bariatric surgeries are carried out.
+There are two main principles and three approaches upon which weight reduction surgeries are carried out.
 But before understanding the objective of these principles, let’s understand how the hunger hormones and re-absorption of nutrients play an important role is accumulating more and more body weight.

 The Role of Hunger Hormones